vibe-phoenix/YouTube-Scroll-Fullscreen/README.md

 ## 🔒 Privacy

-This extension does not collect or transmit personal data.
+This extension does not collect or transmit any personal data.
 All settings are stored locally or synced with your Google account via Chrome’s built-in storage.